 We at the Oregon Enduro Series like to make things as rider friendly as possible.
 We limit our “Official Rules” to the basics.
 We want to make sure everyone is as safe as possible and participants are participating on an equal playing field.

 Number plates must be placed on handlebars.
-There is an RFID timing chip in each number plate.
-DO NOT BEND, CUT, TRIM, ALTER SHAPE OR TAMPER WITH NUMBER PLATES OR CHIPS IN ANY WAY!!
-Alteration of number plates and chips may cause misreads in the timing system.
-If we find that you have altered your number plate, or if you damage or lose your number plate there will be a $10 fee for replacement.
+DO NOT BEND, CUT, TRIM, ALTER SHAPE OR TAMPER WITH NUMBER PLATES IN ANY WAY!!
+Alteration of number plates may cause misreads by the officials.
+If we find that you have altered your number plate, or if you damage or lose your number plate there may be a $10 fee for replacement.

 Foot Down At The Start Line